eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 <div class="eudi-hlr__id">WIAM_13a<span class="kw-shall">SHALL</span></div>
 <div class="eudi-hlr__body" markdown>

-If a Wallet Unit supports the [W3C Digital Credentials API] and the User resets the Wallet Unit, the Wallet Unit SHALL disclose the fact that it no longer stores any previously disclosed PID(s) or attestation(s) to the Digital Credentials API framework.
+If the User resets the Wallet Unit, the Wallet Unit SHALL disclose the fact that it no longer stores any previously disclosed PID(s) or attestation(s) to the Digital Credentials API framework.

 </div>
 </div>